3-degenerate induced subgraph of a planar graph: Introduction

 The problem of colouring the vertices of a planar graph $G$ so that colour classes induce certain degenerate subgraphs has been studied in many papers.
 Borodin~\cite{borodin} proved that every planar graph $G$ is acyclically $5$-colourable, meaning that $V(G)$ can be coloured in $5$ colours so that a subgraph of $G$ induced by each colour class is $0$-degenerate and a subgraph of $G$ induced by the union of any two colour classes is $1$-degenerate.
 As a strengthening of this result, Borodin~\cite{borodin1976} conjectured that every planar graph has degenerate chromatic number at most $5$, which means that the vertices of any planar graph $G$ can be coloured in $5$ colours so that for each $i\in\{1,2,3,4\}$, a subgraph of $G$ induced by the union of any $i$ colour classes is $(i-1)$-degenerate.
 This conjecture remains open, but it was proved in \cite{KMSYZ2009} that the list degenerate chromatic number of a graph is bounded by its $2$-colouring number, and it was proved in \cite{DKK2015} that the $2$-colouring number of every planar graph is at most $8$.
 As consequences of the above conjecture, Borodin posed two other weaker conjectures: (1) Every planar graph has a vertex partition into two sets such that one induces a $2$-degenerate graph and the other induces a forest.
 (2) Every planar graph has a vertex partition into an independent set and a set inducing a $3$-degenerate graph.
 Thomassen confirmed these conjectures in \cite{thomassen1995} and \cite{tomassen2001}.

 This paper is organized as follows.
-Section~\ref{sec:notation} will present a few notations used in this paper.
-Section~\ref{sec:main} presents a stronger theorem that allows us to apply induction.
-Section~\ref{sec:setup} builds the initial setup of the proof.
-Section~\ref{sec:separating} presents properties of separating cycles in an extreme counterexample.
-Section~\ref{sec:boundary} discusses the degrees of vertices on the boundary in an extreme counterexample.
-Section~\ref{sec:triangle} proves that the boundary cycle is a triangle in an extreme counterexample.
-The final proof is given in Section~\ref{sec:proof}.
+In Section~\ref{sec:notation} we will present our notation.
+In Section~\ref{sec:main} we will formulate a stronger theorem that allows us to apply induction.
+This will involve identifying numerous obstructions to a more direct proof.
+In Section~\ref{sec:setup}, we will organize our proof by contradiction around the notion of an \emph{extreme counterexample}.
+In Sections~\ref{sec:separating}--\ref{sec:triangle}, we will develop properties of extreme counterexamples that eventually lead to a contradiction in Section~\ref{sec:proof}.